Sarah Taylor. Dip Psych Counselling. LINK Barnardo's Adoption Counsellor MBACP.

 I am aware that in making the decision to access a talking therapy you are taking the first courageous step towards positive change.
-Counselling can help if you are experiencing difficulties or distress in your life either as a result of a present situation or maybe something that has happened in your past that you would like to make sense of.
+Counselling can help if you are experiencing difficulties, distress or anxiety in your life either as a result of a present situation or maybe something that has happened in your past that you would like to make sense of.

 We live in a world that seems to put us under ever increasing amounts of pressure or expectation in all sorts of ways and for all sorts of reasons.
-Sometimes things can get too much and we may feel less able to cope.
-This could result in anxiety or depression, possibly effecting families and relationships as a result.
+Sometimes things can get too much and we may feel less able to cope, which may affect family relationships as well as work and peer relationships.

 Talking things through can help.

 I am a qualified, registered and experienced Psychodynamic counsellor able to work with a wide range of presenting issues, including, but not limited to, abuse (sexual, emotional, domestic, financial, institutional or physical), trauma, suicide and self harm, addictions (including sex and porn addiction), anxiety (including panic attacks), divorce, separation, betrayal.

 Psychodynamic therapy works by exploring how your personality together with your life experiences influence your thoughts, feelings, behaviour and relationships.
 This will enhance your understanding of yourself and so promote the capacity for positive change.

 I am also a trained and registered LINK Barnardo's Approved Adoption Counsellor.

 How it works:

 We agree on a specified time and place for an initial consultation, which usually takes about an hour and is an opportunity for you to tell me about yourself and what has brought you to seek counselling.
 I will explain to you how I work and we will then think about how you would like to proceed.